 Edinburgh is a city that begs to be discovered, filled with quirky, come-hither nooks that tempt you to explore just that little bit further.
 Athens of the North The Athens of the North, an 18th-century Edinburgh nickname dreamed up by the great thinkers of the Scottish Enlightenment, is a city of high culture and lofty ideals, of art and literature, philosophy and science.

 Northern Highlands & Islands

-Scotland’s vast and melancholy soul is here: an epic land with a stark beauty that indelibly imprints the hearts of those who journey through it.
-Mist and mountains, rock and heather; long, sun-blessed summer evenings are the pay-off for so many days of horizontal rain.
+Scotland’s vast and melancholy soul is here: an epic land with a stark beauty that indelibly imprints the hearts of those who journey through the mist and mountains, rock and heather.
+Long, sun-blessed summer evenings are the pay-off for so many days of horizontal rain.
 It’s simply magical.
 Stone tells stories throughout.

 Orkney & Shetland

 Up here at Britain's top end it can feel more Scandinavian than Scottish, and no wonder.
 For the Vikings, the jaunt across the North Sea from Norway was as easy as a stroll down to the local mead hall and they soon controlled these windswept, treeless archipelagos, laying down longhouses alongside the stony remains of ancient prehistoric settlements.

 Though wise folk are well aware of its charms, for many people southern Scotland is just something to drive through on the way to northern Scotland.
 Big mistake.
 But it does mean you'll find breathing room here in summer, and peaceful corners.
 Proximity to England brought raiding and strife; grim borderland fortifications saw skirmishes aplenty.